kpion/Spaghetti/README.md

 # Spaghetti - Lightweight Documentation Tool

 Automate explaining your code to AI (and maybe humans).
-By creating Markdown files with a little help from PHP.
+Spaghetti is a tool designed to simplify the creation of project documentation, especially useful for generating structured content for AI review.
+This is done by creating Markdown files with a little help from PHP.

 **Version 0.42** (Work in progress)